+Amazon’s Fire TV is one of our favorite streaming boxes, and like all great streaming boxes, it makes cutting out cable a whole lot easier.
+That’s because the Fire TV can act as a hub for all kinds of streaming services, including Netflix, Hulu, and more.
 But on-demand content alone isn’t enough to replace cable – after all, cable is all about live TV.
-Can your Fire TV be a path to the same kind of live network channels?
-Of course it can!
+Can your Fire TV be a path to the same kind of live network channels that the legacy pay TV giants?
+Well, hey, I wouldn’t be writing this article if it couldn’t.
 Here are the best ways to watch live television on your Fire TV (you can check out our similar piece on Roku here).

-Sports Streaming Apps
+Sports League Streaming Apps

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: